 It is intended that this reference architecture be instantiated in domain-specific ways to suit the needs of different features of the 5G System.
 The reference architecture may be instantiated separately in different slices of a network.

+Each type of UE data subject to collection, reporting and subsequent event exposure in the 5G System is associated with a logical UE data domain.
+Each such UE data domain is associated with a domain owner – either the 5G System itself (embodied in a particular deployment by an MNO) or the Application Service Provider (ASP).
+Ownership of particular UE data domains is specified in annex B.

+Precedence rules on the exposure (and consequent collection and reporting) of UE data vis-à-vis conflicts between ASP provisioning information and system preconfiguration by the MNO or subscription by MNO-managed event consumers are defined in clause 4.5.4.

 The services defined in the present document may be exposed to parties outside the trusted domain via the NEF, as defined in clause 4.7.1.

 The Data Collection AF may support CAPIF [8] to provide APIs to other applications (i.e. API invokers), as defined in clause 4.7.2.

+The term MNO-managed event consumers is used synonymously in the present document with the terms NF consumers in TS 23.502 [3] and NF service consumers in TS 29.517 [5].

+The term event data is used synonymously in the present document with event reporting information in [3] and [5].

 NEXT CHANGE

 4.2 Functional entities for data collection and reporting